Training structure

 Faculty of Science

-The aim of this module is to provide a basic understanding of geophysical imaging of geological formations, both near-surface and on a lithospheric scale.
-The focus is on seismic methods (volume and surface wave tomography, receiver functions, ambient noise), gravimetry and magnetotellurics.
+This module aims to provide the basics of geophysical imaging of geological formations, both near the surface and at the lithosphere scale.
+We will focus here on seismological methods (volume and surface wave tomography, receiver functions, ambient noise), gravimetry, and magnetotellurics.
 We will also present the basics of seismic reflection (acquisition and processing).
-A practical case study will highlight the importance of combining these methods to provide the best possible description of the environment and its properties, particularly in terms of fluids.
+A case study seen in practical work will highlight the importance of combining these methods to best describe the environment and its properties, particularly in terms of fluids.

 English for Geosciences S1